jhxmluv/G4/README.md

 1. You can download the 'Classcard' app on your phone or tap, or Search for https://www.classcard.net through Google or Naver sites.
 2. By clicking on the free membership, you can create simple mail, ID, and password and log in right away.

+## unique advantages of using this tool for English learning

 ## How user-friendly is the tool for both teachers and students?

 1. Depending on the publisher of the English textbook, the teacher can add word chapters to the class and set the tests that are presented after the students learn the word chapters.
 Also, since it is possible to import materials produced by others, even if I do not make them, I can use them in the class.